LTE LIGHTING EVEN Flood Light, LTE 50W Security Light

 Package and Manual

 The floodlight arrives in a simple corrugated box.
-It’s printed with the light specifics (ie, “50W”), and some other specs.
+It’s printed with the light specifics (ie, “50W”) and some other specs.

-The manual is a manual but also a bit of a sales sheet.
+The manual is a manual, but also a bit of a sales sheet.
 It’s pretty descriptive of how to use, but also attach, the light.
 It’s meant to be mounted, in fact.
-It has an angled foot, which…. isn’t really a foot!
+It has an angled foot, which isn’t really a foot!
 This bracket has screw holes that are meant to be screwed into an eave or something.
-Then the bracket is tightened on the sides of the light, to preserve the desired angle.
+Then the bracket is tightened on the sides of the light to preserve the desired angle.

 Build Quality and Disassembly

-The emitter and reflector is behind a glass piece that covers the entire front.
+The emitter and reflector are behind a glass piece that covers the entire front.
 This glass is held in place tightly by screws from the back.
 It seems like it’s probably sealed by a rubber gasket, but I haven’t disassembled it to tell.

-I say this very specifically because one really can’t use this bracket as a foot; the wiring that exits the bottom of the light comes straight out, and when the light rests on this, the wiring is put at much too sharp of an angle.
-I’d love for this wiring to either come out with an angle protector so the wire would come out from the back or for the wire to actually come out of the back.
+I say this very specifically because one really can’t use this bracket as a foot; the wiring that exits the bottom of the light comes straight out, and when the light rests on this, the wiring is put at a much too sharp an angle.
+I’d love for this wiring to either come out with an angle protector so the wire would come out from the back, or for the wire to actually come out of the back.

 Here you can see the screws (on the back) that hold down the glass cover (on the front).